cesanta/mongoose-os-docs/userguide/ota.md

 flash partition.
 OTA-ed firmware and filesystem gets copied to the new partition without touching an existing one.

-A new firmware boots from a flash partition that is marked "dirty".
+Secondly, a new firmware boots from a flash partition that is marked "dirty".
 When a boot loaded sees a "dirty" flag, it start a hardware timer that triggers after `commit_timeout` seconds.
 If a "dirty" flag is still present when a timer kicks in, a boot loader